Dawson Knox Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 Recent Performances

-- In last week's outing against the Patriots, Knox was targeted three times, picking up 11 yards on two receptions while scoring one touchdown.
+- In last week's game against the Patriots, Knox was targeted three times and recorded two catches for 11 yards and scored one touchdown.

-- Over his last three outings, Knox racked up 13 catches on 17 targets and averaged 36.3 receiving yards with two touchdowns.
+- Knox has racked up 109 receiving yards (36.3 per game) and two touchdowns, hauling in 13 passes on 17 targets over his last three games.

 Knox's Buffalo Teammates